-force TRUE/FALSE statement to force calculation when more than $85\%$ of subgroup estimates are missing.
-Further arguments passed to or from other methods.
+force TRUE/FALSE statement to force calculation when more than 85% of subgroup estimates are missing.

 IDISW is calculated as the weighted average of absolute differences between the subgroup estimates and the setting average, divided by the setting average, and multiplied by 100.
 Absolute differences are weighted by each subgroup's population share.
 For more information on this inequality measure see Schlotheuber (2022) below.